lucasnetwork/PostAPI/frontend/Readme.md

 # PostApi-Frontend
-The frontend of PostApi has three pages that are the main page,where is displayed all posts, the page admin, where your can delete or edit any post, the page create, where you can create posts.
+The frontend of PostApi has three pages that are the main page,where is displayed all posts, the page admin, where your can delete any post, the page create, where you can create posts.
 ## Getting Started
 ### Prerequisites
 ```